AuReMe/mpwt/README.rst

     taxon_id.tsv
     ..

-Genbank files must have the same name as the folder in which they are located and also finished with a .gbk or a .gff.
+Input files must have the same name as the folder in which they are located and also finished with a .gbk/.gbff or a .gff.

 For PF files, there is one file for each scaffold/contig and one corresponding fasta file.